sushmitha-b-s/student-evaluation-client/README.md

 ## Features
 - Secured web application using JSONWebToken.
 Users can register and login to use the application.
 - Form validation using Vuelidate.
+- SUCCESS and ERROR notifications are displayed when required.
 - The project contains home page and three main views -> ClassListView, StudentsList view, and a StudentDetails view.
 All three views are secured and can be used only if the user is registered.
 - ClassList view
   - Registered users can see the list of classes, create new classes, and delete them.